jsspencer/testcode/docs/jobconfig.rst

     against the benchmark output.
 Wildcards are allowed so long as the pattern only matches a single file at the end of the calculation.
-Default: inherits from setting in :ref:`userconfig`. override_nprocs [boolean]
+Default: inherits from setting in :ref:`userconfig`. path [string]
-    If true then the number of processors to run the test cannot be overidden by command-line options to :ref:`testcode.py`.
-Useful to force certain tests to be executed on a given number of processors.
-Default: false. path [string]
     Set path (relative to the directory containing the ``jobconfig`` configuration file) of the test.
 The test is run in this directory and so